EU Settlement Scheme - Public Test Phase Now Open

 The next step will involve the applicant declaring whether they have been issued with a permanent residence document or granted indefinite leave to remain.
 Otherwise, the applicant’s residence in the UK can be evidenced by providing their National Insurance number.

 The applicant will then be asked to declare any criminal convictions or charges in the UK and overseas which appear in their criminal record and whether they have been involved in any terrorist related activities, war crimes, crimes against humanity or genocide.
-This is to assess an applicant’s suitability under Appendix EU to the Immigration Rules, guidance to which can be found here.
+This is to assess an applicant’s suitability under Appendix EU to the Immigration Rules.

 The applicant’s digital photograph will have been carried over from the id document check app and will not need to be uploaded again in those circumstances.